ark10806/mini_shell/README.md

  - If the command is not a built-in command then It runs process by calling system call fork() and mini_shell waits until the process ends.
     (if it is running in the background[&] then mini_shell do not wait.)
  - Repeat the above procedures until the user enters [quit].

+ **Features**
+   1. It reduced time to search for built-in commands to O(logn)-time by using "STL::set".
+   2. It takes time to insert and delete logs that contains the line number and user commands about O(1)-time by defining "Circular list".

  **built-in commands**
   1. [quit]: terminates mini_shell